wcj365/UMBC-Data-Science-Capstone/Assignment_01_Prerequisites.md

   - Your resume must provide good details about your educations and experiences.
   - You resume may also includes additional aspects such as certifications, personal interests, links to projects, etc.
   - Make sure provide your full name in your resume.
 Don't include you DoB or Gender.
-- Submit the link of your GitHub repository to the assignment in Black Board.
+- Copy the link of your GitHub repository to the [presentation schedule](https://docs.google.com/spreadsheets/d/101cTR3qP31rFyiSBdDkBnResngWPRi7uvY7JGtwqUII/edit?usp=drive_link).
-- Don't attach any file to the submission in Black Board.